 3. Bottle Opener-

-A bottle opener is a device that opens the lid of a bottle, can, or jar.
+A another examples of lever simple machines, bottle opener is a device that opens the lid of a bottle, can, or jar.
 Bottle openers may be operated by hand or they may be part of a machine such as an electric can opener.

 As you apply force from the handle of the bottle opener, The applied force is transmitted to the end of the opener where the Middle part is served as a fulcrum.

 The scissor is a very useful lever examples at home that is used in many different ways.
 It can be used to cut objects, such as paper, cloth, or hair.
 It can also be used as a weapon in self-defence.

 As you know, Scissors are often used by children for arts and crafts projects.

 The mechanism behind the working of scissors is that, When force is applied at the handle of the scissor, force transmits from the handle to the lever via the hinged fulcrum to the two wedges of the scissor(ie, Load) and further material gets cut.

 - Related Article: 12 Screw Simple Machine Examples Used in Day-to-Day Life